alekcangp/SwitcheoSmartContractExplorer/README.md

 **ETH are going to added after launching ethereum`s smartcontract.

 How to try out?

-Follow these link to try out: https://switchstatistic.000webhostapp.com/
+1. Follow this link to: https://switchstatistic.000webhostapp.com/
+2. Choose the desired contract or leave the default values.
+3. Input your NEO address.
+4. Press the green button or 'Enter'.

 I would be happy to receive your feedback.